 Building a website is a lot of fun.
 If you’re looking to do-it-yourself, there are a few avenues you can take: Use one of the many easy website builders on the market or DIY with WordPress.

 Perfect for: Getting a website or eStore up quickly with no tech skills.

 On a scale from 1 to 10, how would you rate your technical skills?
-If you’re not feeling confident and want to launch a site immediately, consider GoDaddy Website Builder.
+If you’re not feeling confident and want to launch a site immediately, consider GoDaddy’s easy site building tool, Website Builder.

 With GoDaddy Website Builder, you just answer two questions and the builder provides a completely customizable template for you to start tinkering with.
-Basically you swap out the text and pictures with your own.
+All you need to do is swap out the text and pictures with your own.